-Tech Tip: Advice for Upgrading to Mark 21 of the NAG Fortran Library
+Tech Tip: Advice for Upgrading to new versions of the NAG Libraries

-With implementations of the NAG Fortran Library, Mark 21, now available, it is appropriate to give some general advice.
+When new versions of any of the NAG Libraries become available, it is appropriate to give some general advice.

-Firstly, we recommend sites to upgrade to the new mark whenever possible.
-This is because a new mark of the Library often includes algorithm improvements and incorporate known bug fixes.
+Firstly, we recommend sites to upgrade to the new Mark whenever possible.
+This is because a new Mark of the Library often includes algorithm improvements and incorporates known bug fixes.
 An obvious further incentive to upgrade is of course the new routines.

 If one of your favourite routines is marked for withdrawal it will have a replacement that we feel is better, so our recommendation is to adapt your program to call this newer routine if at all possible.
 To help you do this, a document entitled "Advice on Replacement Calls for Withdrawn/Superseded Routines" is available at the front of the manual, in the introductory materials.